jina-ai/examples/flower-search/README.md

 Back to our example, here we use the Docker image containing the pre-trained `mobilenet_v2` model from the `torchvision` lib.
 So that you do **NOT** need to install the `torchvision` lib or download a pre-trained model.
 Everything is packed into the Docker image.
 As long as you have Docker installed, the container Pods will run out-of-the-box.

 ### Scale up
 Another newcomer is the `parallel` argument.
-As its name implies, `parallel` defines the number of parallel Peas in the Pod that can run at the same time.
+As its name implies, `parallel` defines the number of parallel Peas in a Pod that can run at the same time.
 This is useful for scaling up your service.
-In this demo, as the encoding procedure with the deep learning models are well-known to be slow, we set the `parallel` to 4 and will start 4 Peas to encode the Chunks in parallel.
+In this demo, as the encoding procedure with the deep learning models is well-known to be slow, we can set the `parallel` to 4 and will start 4 Peas to encode the Chunks in parallel.
 This greatly speeds up the indexing process.

 ```yaml
 !Flow